rwmyers46/rwmyers46.github.io/_posts/2019-06-21-image-duplicates.md

 Thousands of images are required to train robust neural networks.
 If redundant images are present in your training set, model accuracy will suffer.
 Even with a repository of unique images, a single null file may cause the build to abort with errors - after waiting through several fitting epochs.
 Thus, ensuring images are unique, uncorrupted, and adhere to expected file formats is imperative.

 Python's CV2 and OS modules can readily handle null image files; the real challenge lies in avoiding duplicate images.
-Even if all images within a freshly downloaded set are unique, we must ensure they do not duplicate existing images in your training directory.
+Even if all images within a freshly downloaded set are unique, we still must ensure they do not duplicate existing images in your training directory.
 This can only be confirmed with a pairwise comparison of each image.

 The number of comparisons required can be computed using graph theory for a complete, undirected graph and treating images as (n) nodes with combinations of (K) edges: